The normal and most flexible way to add a CppMicroServices bundle to

 CPPMICROSERVICES_INITIALIZE_STATIC_BUNDLE (if the bundle does not

 provide an activator) in the source code of the importing library.

 While you can link static bundles to other static bundles, you will still need to import all of the static bundles into the final executable to ensure proper initialization.

 Using a Static CppMicroServices Library¶

 The CppMicroServices library can be built as a static library.
 In that case, creating shared bundles is not supported.
 If you create shared bundles that link a static version of the CppMicroServices library, the runtime behavior is undefined.

-In this usage scenario, every bundle will be statically build and linked to an executable:
+In this usage scenario, every bundle will be statically built and linked to an executable: